getchopchop/chopchop/README.md

 # ChopChop
 A front end framework and pattern library

-**Atomic**
-- atoms – high level elements such as inputs, headings
-- molecules – something containing multiple atoms or a very reusable flexible pattern
-- organism – something very specific to it's use that contains multiple molecules

 ## Getting Started

 1. Clone the project / Download the zip.